fairlearn/fairlearn/docs/user_guide/datasets.rst

 However, as the machine learning community has developed awareness about fairness issues with popular benchmarking datasets, the Boston Housing data has been phased out of many libraries.

-We migrated the dataset to fairlearn after it was phased out of scikit-learn in June 2020.
+We migrated the dataset to Fairlearn after it was phased out of scikit-learn in June 2020.

-The dataset remains in fairlearn as an example of how system racism can occur in data and to show the effect of fairlearn's assessment and pre-/in-/post-processing tools on real, problematic data.
+The dataset remains in Fairlearn as an example of how system racism can occur in data and to show the effect of Fairlearn's assessment and pre-/in-/post-processing tools on real, problematic data.

 **We wrote this blog post to achieve the following goals:**
   * Educate users about the history of the dataset and its fairness-related harms